wadham-oxford/mass_rename_images/README.md

 # Caveat

 Use this script at your own risk.
 Back-up important files.
-I take no responsibility for any lost or corrupted files!
+We take no responsibility for any lost or corrupted files!